SScottWang/virtual-heart-demo/docs/index.md

 !!! tip "Interactive Discovery: Isolate the OFT"
     For **E9.5 Nkx2-5**:
     The impact is highly localized.
-To visualize this clearly: **Double-click on the 'Outflow Tract' label** in the figure legend.
+To visualize this clearly: **Select the 'Outflow Tract' label** in the figure legend.
 This will isolate the OFT structure, revealing an intense concentration of high impact scores (red hotspot) that aligns with the etiology of Tetralogy of Fallot.

 === "📅 Stage: E9.5 (Early)"